 We are currently living in a time where politics, especially at the Federal level, is extremely partisan and filled with vitriol.
 As city council is a non-partisan office, I believe that it is the duty of a council member to rise above partisan politics, listen to all sides of an issue, and not stoop to expressing judgments of those with whom they disagree.

-Smart Development- Hyattsville is growing and changing as we work together to create a stronger community.
+- Smart Development/Affordable housing- Hyattsville is growing and changing as we work together to create a stronger community.
 As we grow, we need to be mindful of the environment and our neighborhood’s multifaceted requirements.
 In order to stay a walk-able community that provides for everyone’s day-to-day needs, we need to make decisions that take into account the strength of our economy and commitment to the dignity of people at all stages of life.
-The city has to meet developers halfway to ensure affordable housing, to continue to make aging in place a priority, and protect the city’s infrastructure, including the tree canopy.
+The city has to meet developers halfway to ensure affordable housing, to continue to make aging in place a priority, and protect the city’s infrastructure, including the tree canopy and water mitigation efforts.

 - Education- coming out of the pandemic, our students as a whole are suffering.
 Many of them are behind academically, some of them by a whole grade level.
 They are suffering not just academically, but socially.
 As a city, we can support our local schools so they can do the important work of educating and healing our students.
 Finishing the teen center and creating a space for not only tutoring, but mentorship between our youth and our seniors is important in ensuring the future of Hyattsville is bright.